max-mapper/blog/posts/https-wildcard-nginx-setup.md

 I have high hopes for [Let's Encrypt](https://letsencrypt.org), which will essentially make this process cost $0 instead of $149, but until then this is the easiest way to do it that I've seen.

+Note: my domain `maxogden.com` is hosted on GitHub Pages and they don't yet support HTTPS with custom domains.
+Email GitHub support and request this feature if it is important to you!

 ## Installing SSLMate and buying the cert

 First I [signed up at SSLMate](https://sslmate.com/signup).
 I picked a username and password and entered my payment info.